|We have 1265 articles and 88% are complete!||Please help review these models from 12+ months ago: (and/or the rest)||(Edit)|

 - Idrian Skirmishers are a very good target for Deadeye and Sure Foot due to their ranged prowess and native blast immunity respectively.
 With their guns they also proc RtW easily.

 - Lady Aiyana & Master Holt - The usual damage fixers.
 More importantly for him, though, they provide magic weapons, something he can't do on his own.
+Holt is also a nice trigger for Road to War.

 - Harlowe Holdemhigh - He becomes terrifyingly accurate with Deadeye, making him do his job of sniping out high value targets with even more ease.
+As a ranged combat solo with 4 shots he also triggers RtW very well.

 Damiano is not a warjack caster - but Road to War for 3" extra movement, and an awesomely hard hitting melee feat, means that his few heavies make for a powerful wrecking crew.